mreid/markreidname-hakyll/blog/posts/2013-08-30-what-does-the-oss-in-mloss-mean.md

-### Promoting Open Ports
+### Promoting open ports

-An argument made in favour of accepting projects with proprietary dependencies was that doing so may actually increase the chances of its code being forked version with no such dependencies.
+An argument made in favour of accepting projects with proprietary dependencies was that doing so may actually increase the chances of its code being forked to produce a version with no such dependencies.

 [Mikio Braun][] explored this idea further along with some broader concerns in a [blog post][] about the role of curation and how it